citruscaesar/geovision/docs/pipeline.md

 # The Flow of Data

 ## Extraction, Transformation and Storage: geovision.data
 Datasets are downloaded either from their hosted sources from the web or from the personal cloud hosted storage server, which is Contabo currently.
 This idea commonly called data warehousing, where it is cleaned, homgenized and stored in a common data format ready for analysis.
 The advantages of using the latter is that:
 1. the dataset is already prepared before storage, so the transformation step can be entirely skipped if the task-specific dataset is stored or involve relatively few steps if a more general form of the dataset is stored to avoid redundant copies of the same data.
 2. the etl pipeline from the orginal data source might be slow with inconsistent network speeds, slow transformation steps, etc.
 3. although uncommon, sometimes the web hosted sources today might not be online in the future, thus it's prudent to store a copy of the data as a backup.

 The extracted/raw data is placed in a temporary subdirectory for cleaning.
 At this point, an exploratory analysis is performed to look for any patterns, inconsistencies and redundancies in the organization, size, formating, metadata, etc. to help envision the transformation steps required to convert the data into a consistent schema.
+Any problems related to file type, encoding, compression inconsistencies should be fixed at this stage, by either casting the files into one storage representation, or adding the embedding information to interpret the data with the metadata files.
 Further, visual inspection of the data, i.e. staring at it, helps not only to write the automated scripts in later steps, but also to familiarize with the data itself.

-The data cleaning steps are organized in a sequential and modular way, such that at the end of each step, an metadata.h5 contains all the metadata about the dataset, and is used by the later steps to load and transform either just the metadata itself, or both the dataset and the metadata if needed.
+The data cleaning steps are organized in a sequential and modular way, within the {dataset}ETL class, such that at the end of each step, an metadata.h5 contains all the metadata about the dataset, and is used by the later steps to load and transform either just the metadata itself, or both the dataset and the metadata if needed.
 Some datasets often come with large amounts of associated metadata, which are stored in tables in a relational manner, with a integer index acting as the primary/foreign key assigned to each unique data sample.
 Even when the datasets don't have these metadata, they are either downloaded using other sources, or computed as part of EDA or in later descriptive analysis steps, and are stored alongside the indexed images to be joined as needed.